Reuben Te Rangi: NBL1

 On 11 March 2021, Te Rangi signed with the Knox Raiders of the NBL1 South for the 2021 season.
 He re-joined the Raiders for the 2022 NBL1 South season.

 In April 2025, Te Rangi signed with the Gold Coast Rollers of the NBL1 North for the 2025 season.
 He was named NBL1 North All Star First Team.

 National team career

 In 2012, Te Rangi played for the Junior Tall Blacks at the FIBA Oceania Under-18 Championship and the Albert Schweitzer Tournament.
 He made his debut for the Tall Blacks in 2013 and played at the FIBA Oceania Championships in the same year.
 He went on to play at the 2015 FIBA Oceania Championship.
 He captained the Tall Blacks at the 2017 Asia Cup in Lebanon, and in 2018, he was a member of the bronze medal winning team at the Commonwealth Games.
 He played during the 2019 FIBA World Cup Asia Qualifiers, but missed the World Cup due to injury.

 In July 2023, Te Rangi was named in the Tall Blacks squad for the 2023 FIBA World Cup.

 In May 2025, Te Rangi was named in the Tall Blacks squad for a trans-Tasman series against Australia.

+In February 2026, Te Rangi was named in the Tall Blacks squad for the second window of the FIBA Basketball World Cup 2027 Asian Qualifiers.
+In June 2026, he was named in the squad for two more Asian qualifiers.
+In August 2026, he was named in the Tall Blacks squad for the next Asian qualifier window.